 Fear not!
 You can just as easily whip up this pesto in your blender.
-I would recommend chopping up the basil first and mincing the garlic before adding it to the blender, otherwise you might be forced to blend it more than needed and it would turn it into a smoother pesto.
+I would recommend chopping up the arugula first and mincing the garlic before adding it to the blender, otherwise you might be forced to blend it more than needed and it would turn it into a smoother pesto.

 Storing Leftover Pesto

 Store in an airtight container for 5 – 7 days in the fridge but don’t be afraid to freeze your creation!
 It will last beautifully for up to 3 months in the freezer.